anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Know how to listen, and you will profit even from those who talk badly.
+Quote: I will prepare and someday my chance will come.

-By: Plutarch
+By: Abraham Lincoln